The Difference Between CRNAs and AAs

 AA

-Anesthesiologist Assistants are allowed to practice in 16 states.
+Anesthesiologist Assistants are allowed to practice in around 20 states.
 Anesthesiologist Assistants can only work under the direction of licensed anesthesiologist, as a member of the Anesthesia Care Team.
 The AA scope of practice may differ slightly in relation to local practice, and is usually defined by the medically directing anesthesiologist, the hospital’s clinical protocol procedures, the state’s board of medicine, and state regulations.